Stay connected in 200+ countries — instant QR delivery

 Is it safe to pay on Eflexsim?

 Yes, paying on Eflexsim is safe.
-Every payment goes through Stripe, the same payment processor used by Amazon, Lyft, Shopify, Slack, and millions of other merchants.
-Your card details never touch Eflexsim's servers; they're sent directly from your browser to Stripe over TLS encryption.
-Stripe is PCI DSS Level 1 certified, the highest industry standard.
+Every payment goes through our payment provider, a PCI DSS Level 1 certified processor that handles billions of dollars for major global merchants.
+Your card details never touch Eflexsim's servers; they're sent directly from your browser to our payment provider over TLS encryption.
+PCI DSS Level 1 is the highest industry standard.
 We see only a tokenized reference and the last 4 digits of your card.

 Below: what happens when you enter your card, what we can and can't see, how to verify the site is legitimate, and best practices for safe online shopping.